International Climate Goals

 - Why do some countries argue that they should not have restrictions on their emissions?

 - Today, which countries have the highest per capita emissions?
-Which countries have lower per capita emissions?
+Which countries have the lowest per capita emissions?

-- Which countries do you think have the most responsibility to reduce emissions?
+Respond to this question: Which countries do you think should be most responsible for reducing emissions?
 Why?

 -